AeroSim-CFD/cfdmod/docs/source/use_cases/pressure/index.rst

 Normally, the static pressure probe is positioned at the frontside of the building, far above to avoid flow perturbations.

-If the fluctuation of the domain static pressure signal is not relevant, its effects can be neglected.
+If the fluctuation of the static pressure signal is not relevant, its effects can be neglected.
 Thus, the pressure signals over the structure does not need the static pressure time series.
 Pressure signals examples can be seen below: